Complete puppy buying guide

 |---|---|---|

-| US (ground) | USDA APHIS: Travel With a Pet | Transporters registered with APHIS, vet health certificate |
+| US (ground) | USDA APHIS: Travel With a Pet | Transporters registered with APHIS (pet transport companies certified by the US Department of Agriculture’s Animal and Plant Health Inspection Service), vet health certificate (a document signed by a vet stating the puppy is healthy enough to travel) |

-| United Kingdom | GOV.UK: Bringing a pet dog, cat or ferret to Great Britain | Rabies vaccine 21+ days before, microchip, pet health certificate; tapeworm treatment from some countries |
+| United Kingdom | GOV.UK: Bringing a pet dog, cat or ferret to Great Britain | Rabies vaccine 21+ days before, microchip, pet health certificate; tapeworm treatment (a single-dose deworming medication required for UK pet import) from some countries |

 | Canada | CFIA: Travelling with a pet | Stricter rules for puppies under 8 months bought from a breeder |

-| Australia | Department of Agriculture | Multiple vet tests, quarantine, import permit; strictest of any country here, plan months ahead |
+| Australia | Department of Agriculture | Multiple vet tests, quarantine, and import permit.
+Strictest of any country here; plan months ahead |

 Always ask the seller which rules apply to your shipment, and what papers they'll send with the puppy.
 A real breeder answers right away.
 A scammer is vague.